Fête à Detroit | The War Memorial

 I am so excited to be sharing today’s blog post and letterpress invites with you!
-I feel like I have just been waiting for this gallery to hit my inbox just to relive this day as much as possible.
+I feel like I have just been waiting for this gallery to hit my inbox just to relive this day (and the gorgeous War Memorial) as much as possible.
 Back in May, my incredible friend Ashley of Festoons and Flourishes hosted the first annual Fête à Detroit: a wedding planners’ salon.

 Designing and hosting an event just for planners and other wedding professionals has been a dream of hers for a very long time.
 I’m so grateful to not only have been witness to her big dreams and schemes (and girlfriend schemes BIG), but to be the designer for the event’s invitations and various other paper goods.